Inedo/inedo-docs/Content/BuildMaster/installation-maintenance/buildmaster-upgrading/buildmaster-upgrade-2024.md

 Because upgrading from BuildMaster 6.1 is more involved than previous upgrades, special support for it has been included with paid licenses.
 Simply use the [Submit Ticket Form](https://my.inedo.com/tickets/new), put `2024 UPGRADE` in the "How can we help" section, and include the [Legacy Features Dashboard Report Logs](/docs/buildmaster/installation-maintenance/buildmaster-legacy/buildmaster-legacy-features#legacy-feature-detector) in the text body of the ticket.

-## Features & Notable Changes in BuildMaster 2024
+## All Applications: Deployments by Pipelines

 The most noticeably change will likely on the "Applications" link in the top navigation.
+In previous versions of BuildMaster, this link would show *what versions are deployed in which environment* with a grid of applications and environments.

-This used to show "what versions are deployed in which environment."
-Now it's a multi-tab page that defaults to showing the "current pipeline progress of builds" (i.e. Deployments by Pipeline).
-However, the old view is still available on the "Deployments by Environment" tab.
+In BuildMaster 2024, this link now navigates to a multi-tab page that shows *current pipeline progress of builds/deployments* with a listing of applications and their pipelines.
+The old view is still available on the "Deployments by Environment" tab.

+## Pipeline Editor & Parallel Grouping Feature

-The Pipeline Overview page also got a bit of an overhaul to make editing/viewing a single pipeline (especially with lots of stages, variables, and events) a lot easier.
+The Pipeline Editor  page also got a bit of a UX overhaul:

+* A "pipeline map" lets you filter the displayed stages to make editing long piplines easier
+* Stage-specific variable inputs and prompts are displayed on the stage
+* Stage-specific event listeners are now displayed under Deployment Steps

+You can also specify a *parallel grouping* value on a stage target.
+When set (valid values are 1 to 99), this target will await for targets with a lower grouping value to complete.

+## Other Notable Changes in BuildMaster 2024

 Other notable changes include:
 * **Insecure Git Repositories** can now be added/browsed in BuildMaster when you bypass certificate errors on the connection
 * **Resource Monitors** have more options for matching newly-created builds to releases
-* **Pipline Event Listener**
 * **Shutdown Preparation** is available under Administration and allows you to pause any new builds/deployments
 * **HTTPS/SSL Settings (Integrated Web Server)** can now be edited from the Administration section

+### Non-Inedo Database Objects Now Dropped

+Although adding views, triggers, or stored procedures to the BuildMaster database has never been supported, some users have added them over the years.

+Starting in BuildMaster 2024, all such database objects will be dropped upon upgrade.
+If you wish to do custom reporting with custom database views, create a second database (e.g. BuildMasterReports) that queries your main database (e.g. BuildMaster).

 ### Discontinued Features in BuildMaster 2024